 Before tackling polydrug use, it is imperative to know and understand what is considered a “drug” and to define drug abuse.
 According to the FDA, drugs are substances that are intended to be used “in the diagnosis, cure, mitigation, treatment or prevention of disease.”
 Drug abuse is then defined as the use of drugs that deviates from socially or medically appropriate patterns.

-Polydrug use is a broad term loosely defined as the use of multiple licit—usually medically prescribed drugs—at the same time.
-It is usually performed to enhance and augment the desired physiologic effects of each individual drug.
+Polydrug use is a broad term loosely defined as the use of multiple—usually medically prescribed but also sometimes illegal—drugs at the same time.
+It is usually performed to enhance and augment the desired physiologic or psychoactive effects of each individual drug.
 When done properly, polydrug use is not likely to result in addiction or abuse.
 However, it is also precisely because of its ability to produce beneficial and rewarding effects in the body that polydrug use can cause drug addiction.

 How Does Polydrug Use Cause Addiction?

 All drugs, when taken excessively, directly activates the part of the brain that is responsible for what is called the “reward system”—that is, the part of the brain that is capable of producing feelings of euphoria or being high.
 And because psychologically, euphoria is a positive feeling, the body will seek more of it, leading to unnecessarily frequent and excessive intake of multiple drugs.
 This causes drug addiction.